Hereditary politicians: Philippines

 In an interview with Time before Estrada was ousted from office in 2001, Gloria said: "I will follow my father's footsteps in doing what is right, and God will take care of the rest.
 My father is my role model."
 Ironically, when Gloria was elected as the 14th Philippine President, her administration was marred by scandals, accusations of corruption and electoral fraud.

-Gloria's rise to presidency came about because of the Second People Power Revolution where then President Estrada was ousted.
-Being then the Vice President, Gloria was sworn in as the new president.
-She then ran during the 2004 presidential election and won with just over 3% margin – the closest in Philippine presidential election.
-Her slim margin of victory over a popular actor-candidate Fernando Poe Jr. gave rise to suspicions of cheating.
-It came to a head when audio recordings of then Election Commissioner Virgilio Garcillano and Gloria was released in 2005 despite government threats.
+Gloria's rise to the presidency came about because of the Second People Power Revolution, where then-President Estrada was ousted.
+Being the Vice President, Gloria was sworn in as the new president.
+She then ran during the 2004 presidential election and won with just over 3% margin – the closest in a Philippine presidential election.
+Her slim margin of victory over a popular actor-candidate, Fernando Poe Jr., gave rise to suspicions of cheating.
+It came to a head when audio recordings of then Election Commissioner Virgilio Garcillano and Gloria were released in 2005 despite government threats.
 The audio recording was of a phone call where Gloria allegedly gave Garcillano instructions to rig the elections in her favor.
-In what became as the Hello Garci scandal, Gloria gave a televised address where she denied accusations of cheating but admitted that it was her voice on the audio recording, prompting protests and calls for impeachment.
+In what became known as the Hello Garci scandal, Gloria gave a televised address where she denied accusations of cheating but admitted that it was her voice on the audio recording, prompting protests and calls for impeachment.

 Ferdinand Marcos was infamous for placing the country under martial law from 1972 to 1981 and suppressing civil liberties during his time in office as the 10th President of the Philippines.
-However, his rise to power began when he was elected Representative of his hometown Ilocos Norte from 1949 to 1959.
-Shortly thereafter he moved on to become a Senator from 1959 to 1965.
+However, his rise to power began when he was elected Representative of his hometown, Ilocos Norte, from 1949 to 1959.
+Shortly thereafter, he moved on to become a Senator from 1959 to 1965.
 This path was closely followed by his son Bongbong as the latter was also elected, first as Representative of Ilocos Norte for two terms, and then as Senator from 2010 to 2016.
-Meanwhile, his daughter Imee who also got elected as Representative of Ilocos Norte from 1998 to 2007 did not go on to become a Senator but was instead elected as the provincial governor in 2010.
+Meanwhile, his daughter Imee, who also got elected as Representative of Ilocos Norte from 1998 to 2007, did not go on to become a Senator but was instead elected as the provincial governor in 2010.

-Whereas Ferdinand got elected as the President in 1965 – defeating incumbent Diosdado Macapagal – and holding the office for a total of 21 years, his son Bongbong did not run for presidency.
-Instead, he ran as a vice-presidential candidate under the Nacionalista Party during the 2016 presidential elections where he lost by merely 263,473 votes to Leni Robredo.
+Whereas Ferdinand got elected as the President in 1965 – defeating incumbent Diosdado Macapagal – and holding the office for a total of 21 years, his son Bongbong did not run for the presidency.
+Instead, he ran as a vice-presidential candidate under the Nacionalista Party during the 2016 presidential elections, where he lost by merely 263,473 votes to Leni Robredo.